Latest LinkedIn Algorithm Updates Every Tech Professional Should Know

 Key Point: So, what was the old update changed?

 With the change, the algorithm can now determine the value of the feedback received when someone creates content.
 What does this mean?
 So, if you get 5 likes from 5 different people, those five likes are not all the same.
-Based on the relevance level of the people who gave those 5 likes, the system will determine a value, affecting the ranking and reach of your content in the main feed.
+Based on the relevance level of the people who gave those 5 likes, the system will determine a value.
+This will affect the ranking and reach of your content in the main feed.
 Here, a spam filter will also be in place to separate low-quality content.

-Even though it may seem like you are reaching a smaller audience based on the feedback value given to your content, you will reach a more effective audience and receive more interactions compared to before.
+It may seem like you are reaching a smaller audience based on the feedback value given to your content.
+However, you will reach a more effective audience and receive more interactions compared to before.

 Lessons: